 Paul and Wendy Hamilton first considered the idea of opening their own restaurant while Paul was directing food and hotel operations for Clipper Cruise Line and Wendy was heading up the marketing department for South Side National Bank.
-Paul graduated from Penn State University with a BS in Hotel & Restaurant Management and had managed several independent restaurants as well as food & beverage operations at Walt Disney World in Florida.
+Paul graduated from Penn State University with a degree in Hotel & Restaurant Management and had managed several independent restaurants as well as food & beverage operations at Walt Disney World in Florida.
 Wendy graduated from Southwest Missouri State with a marketing degree and had previously worked in the hospitality industry for several years.

 In 2008 the couple opened Grand Petite Market a wine and culinary shop.
-Two years later they opened PW Pizza an upscale full-service pizza restaurant, and a few years after that they followed up with 21st Street Brewers bar which focuses mainly on locally brewed craft beers.
+Two years later they opened PW Pizza an upscale full-service pizza restaurant, and a few years after that they followed up with 21st Street Brewers Bar which focuses mainly on locally brewed craft beers.

-Paul and Wendy have a knack for recognizing the potential of neglected historic city buildings and have turned what most consider teardowns into some of the most uniquely designed restaurants in St. Louis.
+Paul and Wendy have a knack for recognizing the potential of neglected historic city buildings and have turned what most consider tear downs into some of the most uniquely designed restaurants in St. Louis.
 All of their properties are located in or adjacent to the historic Lafayette Square neighborhood and they do much of the design and finish work themselves.
 The attention to detail and the overall warmth they convey on each project is immediately evident when you walk through the door.

-Over the last fourteen years, all of their businesses have been recognized in some way as being the best at what they do.
-Eleven Eleven and Vin de Set are recognized throughout the St. Louis region for delivering exceptional service and innovative cuisine.
+Over the last sixteen years, all of their businesses have been recognized in some way as being the best at what they do.
+Eleven Eleven, Vin de Set and Hamilton’s Urban Steak House are recognized throughout the St. Louis region for delivering exceptional service and innovative cuisine.
 Accolades include Zagat’s “America’s Top Restaurants,” “Best New Restaurant,” “Best Overall Restaurant,” “Favorite Business Lunch,” “Favorite Service Staff,” “Favorite Outdoor Dining” and “Best Brunch.”
 The wine lists have been recognized by Wine Spectator earning the “Award of Excellence” and the Wine Enthusiast with their “Award of Distinction” every year since opening.
 Also, PW Pizza is recognized as one of the “Best Pizza Restaurants, ” and 21st Street Brewers Bar has the distinction of being one of the “Best Beer Bars.